 Cost Leader Strategy: This strategy is pretty self-explanatory and basically calls for being the lowest priced in the industry.
 This is the situation most people think of when talking about outsourcing and where it gets its bad reputation from.
 Most start picturing the closing down of factories and the shipping of jobs to low cost areas around the world like China, or India.
 But there are two ways to become a low cost leader.
 One can either slash/reduce cost and go the India and China route or increase productivity.
 How can outsourcing increase productivity?
 You might think by scaring the rest of your employees to work harder or lose their job.
 But that is the wrong approach and honestly ruthless and bad for moral.
 As in the focus strategy, you can take the work that you are not very efficient at, low value, that your team doesn’t like doing and let them concentrate on the things they love to do and what they are great at.
 Given them more hours to focus on their main duties and work that is high value would not only increase their productivity but increase the quality of their work.
 Honestly we are good and fast at things we are good at and procrastinate and are sloppy with the things we dislike.
 It’s human nature.
 Also does it make sense to use your $180k PHD computer science guru to code a landing page versus coming up with new algorithms to increase efficiency?
 Outsourcing is not the strategy, increasing productivity and manpower utilization are!

-Based on each type of strategy, outsourcing can be used in different ways to further the strategy that the company has decided to embark on.
+Based on each type of strategy, outsourcing can be used in different ways to further the company’s strategy.
 It is the strategy that pushes how outsourcing is used and not the other way around.
 Outsourcing is not a strategy but a tool/tactic among many to consider.
+Nearshore staff augmentation to build distributed teams is becoming a highly popular approach.
 Once you have determined your business strategy and come up with the goals and timelines, only then can you ask yourself is outsourcing right for me?
 Does outsourcing make sense as a solution among others for my organization?
 Maybe it will or maybe it won’t but you will be better prepared to know if it is right for you and more importantly how to use it.
 Once those questions have been answered, you can explore all those case studies and read those fun uplifting stories and ask me how my services fit in your strategy.
 You can ask me how this or that service will get you one step closer to achieving your goals?
 How am I going to help you meet your growth, focus, differentiation, risk mitigation or cost leader strategy?

 If you think or would like to explore if outsourcing could be a solution for your organization's strategy, then I am here to brainstorm with you and see if and how Jobsity’s nearshore model can be integrated into your business strategy.
 I might even recommend you to go a completely different way if I believe that is the best option for you because I am here to consult and advise you and work with you to find the best solution to meet your strategic goals.
 If we conclude that nearshore is the best solution for you then we can go in more detail about culture, time zones, experience, technology, development methods, organizational structure, reporting, accounting, risk management, service model, project management, mitigation plans, communication and more.
 I would be happy to help you develop a tailored Strategic Talent Management plan that would be best suited for your organization.
 We could look at different hiring models and find the best custom fit for you.
 I forgot to mention "pricing" the last thing to discuss because outsourcing is not a commodity.
 Feel free to contact me via LinkedIn or by email at firstname.lastname@example.org if you have comments, suggestions, or would like to get your free consultation on how to implement a Strategic Talent Management plan.